-- Inspect BMPs prior to forecast ram, daily during extended ram events, after ram events, weekly during the rainy season, and at two-week intervals during the non-rainy season. - When actively in use, points of ingress and egress must be inspected daily. - When tracked or spilled sediment is observed outside the construction limits, it must be removed at least daily.
-More frequent removal, even continuous removal, may be required in some jurisdictions. - Be careful not to sweep up any unknown substance or any object that may be potentially hazardous - Adjust brooms frequently, maximize efficiency of sweeping operations. - After sweeping is finished, properly dispose of sweeper wastes at an approved dumpsite.
+- Inspect BMPs prior to forecast rain, daily during extended rain events, after rain events, weekly during the rainy season, and at two-week intervals during the non-rainy season. - When actively in use, points of ingress and egress must be inspected daily. - When tracked or spilled sediment is observed outside the construction limits, it must be removed at least daily.
+More frequent removal, even continuous removal, may be required m some jurisdictions. - Be careful not to sweep up any unknown substance or any object that may be potentially - Adjust brooms frequently, maximize efficiency of sweeping operations. - After sweeping is finished, properly dispose of sweeper wastes at an approved dumpsite.